Financial modeling: Accounting

 For discussion of the issues that may arise, see below; for discussion as to more sophisticated approaches sometimes employed, see Corporate finance and Financial economics.

 Modelers are often designated "financial analyst" (and are sometimes referred to, tongue in cheek, as "number crunchers").
 Typically, the modeler will have completed an MBA or MSF with (optional) coursework in "financial modeling".
 Accounting qualifications and finance certifications such as the CIIA and CFA generally do not provide direct or explicit training in modeling.
 At the same time, numerous commercial training courses are offered, both through universities and privately.

 For the components and steps of business modeling here, see Outline of finance; see also Valuation using discounted cash flows for further discussion and considerations.

 Although purpose-built business software does exist, the vast proportion of the market is spreadsheet-based; this is largely since the models are almost always company-specific.
 Also, analysts will each have their own criteria and methods for financial modeling.
 Microsoft Excel now has by far the dominant position, having overtaken Lotus 1-2-3 in the 1990s.
-Spreadsheet-based modelling can have its own problems, and several standardizations and "best practices" have been proposed.
+Spreadsheet-based modelling can have its own problems, and several standardizations and "best practice"s have been proposed.

+Here, professional guidelines emphasize transparent, auditable, and well-documented models.
+Good practice includes separating input, calculation, and output sheets to enhance traceability and reduce error risk.
+Practical training providers further highlight consistent formatting, clear labeling, and documentation of assumptions as essential for usability and stakeholder confidence.

 "Spreadsheet risk" is increasingly studied and managed; see model audit.

 One critique here, is that model outputs, i.e. line items, often inhere "unrealistic implicit assumptions" and "internal inconsistencies".
 (For example, a forecast for growth in revenue but without corresponding increases in working capital, fixed assets and the associated financing, may imbed unrealistic assumptions about asset turnover, debt level and/or equity financing.
 See Sustainable growth rate.)
 What is required, but often lacking, is that all key elements are explicitly and consistently forecasted.